 In the above example, it was evident that if we keep pageviews and impressions the same, CPM appears to be less than page RPM – even when the publisher has made the same ad revenue.
 This can confuse publishers about which metric to trust.

 In the case of ad refresh, it is possible that the same advertiser is buying the impressions after the refresh.
-In this case, generally the bid price goes down.
+In this case, generally, the bid price goes down.

-For instance, an advertiser bid $5 for an ad unit, then the unit refreshed, the advertiser got the signal that he is about to show the ad to the same user.
+For instance, an advertiser bid $5 for an ad unit, then the unit refreshed, and the advertiser got the signal that he is about to show the ad to the same user.
 In this case, the advertiser might reduce the bid price.
 And as the cycle continues, the bid price might go down until another advertiser comes with a higher bid.

-This means if you calculate your 500,000 impressions with your revenue, you might see a decrease in CPM, as for each impression you get a reduced price.
+This means if you calculate your 500,000 impressions with your revenue, you might see a decrease in CPM, as, for each impression, you get a reduced price.
 However, your page RPM would show a boost – which is correct because you increased your number of impressions and ad revenue.

-My bid price might go down, so ad refresh is good or not?
+My bid price might go down, so is ad refresh good or not?

 Ad Layout Optimization